Sample Human Services Courses

 Human Services Minor

-A minor in Human Services would compliment a number of other majors.
+A minor in Human Services would compliment a number of majors.
 The minor in Human Services may help lead to careers in many diverse areas of the helping professions or to graduate programs in social work, counseling, rehabilitation, and law.
 Human services professions are among the fastest-growing occupations in the nation.
 Society recognizes the necessity, value, and reward of dedicating time and energy to helping people.
 Combining a Human Services minor with any major gives students the opportunity to learn about the individual community and political interventions for social change.